aaannndddyyy/monkeymind/README.md

 a situation where agents posess a socially constructed identity and are capable of self reflection.

 Monkeymind is not intended to simulate any particular primate cognition in detail.
-It's an obstract model.
+It's an abstract model.

 Some guiding assumptions are: